microsoft/MixedReality-UXTools-Unreal/Docs/WelcomeToUXTools.md

 ## Development

-If you're new to MRTK or Mixed Reality development in Unreal, we recommend starting at the beginning of our [Unreal development journey](https://docs.microsoft.com/windows/mixed-reality/unreal-development-overview).
-The Unreal development journey is the **recommended starting point for MRTK and UX Tools**, specifically created to walk you through installation, core concepts, and usage.
+If you're new to MRTK or Mixed Reality development in Unreal, we recommend starting at the beginning of our [Unreal development journey](https://docs.microsoft.com/windows/mixed-reality/unreal-development-overview), which was specifically created to walk you through installation, core concepts, and usage.

 > [!CAUTION]
 > The Unreal development journey currently uses **UX Tools 0.9.x** and **Unreal 4.25.3 or later**.
 If you're working with other configurations it's still recommended that you start there, but you can also refer to the **[installation instructions](Installation.md)**.